Food Tours in Napier

 3. Try Local Beer and Cider on a Beer and Wine-tasting Tour

 If you have beer-drinkers in your group, keep them happy with a wine and beer-tasting tour.
-As well as hitting some of the top wineries in the region, tours like Hawkes Bay Scenic Tours, Vines and Views Tours and Supertrike Tours, also pay a visit to the Speight’s Ale House – a venue of one of New Zealand’s most popular beer and cider brands.
+As well as hitting some of the top wineries in the region, tours like Hawkes Bay Scenic Tours (on Viator and Tripadvisor), Vines and Views Tours (on Viator and Tripadvisor) and Supertrike Tours (on Viator and Tripadvisor), also pay a visit to the Speight’s Ale House – a venue of one of New Zealand’s most popular beer and cider brands.
 Enjoy a paddle tasting of various local beers!

 Location: Most tours offer accommodation pick-ups from the Napier area.